-1. Part 15 is intended to limit the use of expert evidence to that which is reasonably required.
-In addition, where possible, matters requiring expert evidence should be dealt with by a single expert.
-After a permission form or an application form is issued, no person may file expert evidence unless the court or a practice direction permits.
+1. Part 15 is intended to limit the use of expert evidence to that which is necessary to assist the court to resolve the issues in the proceedings.
+After an application form is issued, no person may file expert evidence unless the court or a practice direction permits.1